Spokane to receive more than $15 million for rental assistance from state, federal grants

 The grants will help fund the already existing program for those who are behind or may fall behind on rent.
 Stratton said that roughly $1 million is being given out each month as part of the program.
 She added that the high demand for the program could be behind delays that the distribution process for the funds has experienced.

 While the program has been helpful for renters and landlords, the Landlord's Association of the Inland Northwest hasn't been pleased with the process.
-According to Steve Corker, the association's president, it's because they feel left out.
+According to Steve Corker, the director of governmental affairs for the association, it's because they feel left out.

 "We want to be part of the solution in the community.
 We provide 97 percent of the housing, the private sector does.
 If we're not a part of the solution, there's not going to be one," Corker said.